PhamDinhDuy-2508/TaskAssignment/README.md

+## Installation
 First we go to the db folder in TaskCompose attached to gitup and run the docker file,rreate an image named mysql_task (docker build -t  mysql_task .)

 Next we initialize the dabase, we will go to the Docker-compose folder and run the command like in file docker-compose in TaskCompose folder.

 We have successfully initialized the DB container!

+## Usage

  Next is the API here which has 2 forms: first api without authentication includes:
+'''url
 _/api/v1/auth/login

 _/api/v1/auth/register

 _/api/v1/tasks/getAll

 _ /api/v1/tasks/get/{id}
+'''

 2. API needs authentication and authorization:
 _/api/v1/tasks/create